Star Wars Episode VIII: The Last Jedi (2017) - Review

 2-6-2018-8-34-46-AM-e1517936207781-1024x433.jpg

 There were multiple moments while watching The Last Jedi where my mouth was agape and my hands were raised in a perplexed posture due to the amount of confusion I was experiencing all at once.
-This confusion was not for the overall story they were trying to tell, which was relatively simple: while Rey was busy "learning" to be a jedi, the rebel fleet was in this purgatorial escape route from the New Order.
-It was in all the little details and the methods in which they chose to tell this story that I find great issue.
-The subtitle for this film should not have been The Last Jedi, because by the end, some dialogue is exchanged to debunk that statement.
-The full movie title should have been something like: Episode VIII: The Arbitrary Contrivances, or Episode VIII: Deus Ex Machina, or Episode VIII: We're Making this Up as We Go, or Episode VIII: Revenge of the Fan Fic.
+This confusion was not for the overall story they were trying to tell, which was relatively simple: while Rey was busy "learning" to be a Jedi, the rebel fleet was in this purgatorial escape route from the New Order.
+It was in all the little details and the methods in which they chose to tell this story that I found many issues.
+The subtitle for this film should not have been The Last Jedi, because, by the end, some dialogue is exchanged to debunk that statement.
+The full movie title should have been something like: Episode VIII: The Arbitrary Contrivances, Episode VIII: Deus Ex Machina, Episode VIII: We're Making this Up as We Go, or Episode VIII: Revenge of the Fan Fic.

 From the opening scene, I realized that something was amiss with some forced comedy (ha-ha), obvious defiance of physics, and overly melodramatic action.
 During the process of evacuating a rebel base, Poe Dameron, the super pilot from Episode VII that we saw very little of, manages to evade and destroy numerous cannons and guns on a massive imperial vessel so that rebel bombers could make a significant dent in the New Order's fleet.
 This involves a few moments that defy logic and physics in general with how the filmmakers seemed to incorrectly assume how the vacuum of space works.
 After some pointless melodrama and the deaths of characters I guess we're supposed to care about, the rebels earn a short-lived victory with some heavy losses.